 Choose TGH

 TGH’s Neuroscience Institute has helped countless patients find relief from spinal narrowing through comprehensive treatment programs and advanced surgical techniques, including minimally invasive procedures.
-Our expertise is evidenced by our 2023-24 status as a “high performing” hospital for Neurology and Neurosurgery from U.S. News & World Report—meaning TGH ranks among the top 10% of hospitals nationwide.
+Our expertise is evidenced by our 2024-25 status as top 10% in the Nation for Neurology & Neurosurgery from U.S. News & World Report.

 To schedule an appointment at Tampa General Hospital and learn about your spinal stenosis treatment options, call (800) 822-3627.